SantiagoCifuentes/Playwright-playground/README.md

 The project is designed as a **learning and experimentation space for QA automation practices** including UI testing, API validation, and pipeline execution.

+## Purpose

+This repository is a personal playground used to learn and experiment with Playwright features such as:

+- Locators
+- Fixtures
+- Test retries
+- Parallel execution
+- API testing
+- Page Object Model

 ## Stack

 - Playwright Test